 From there you need to contiune to Uribia.
 If you've hired a taxi they will generally take you all the way to Uribia.

 If you take a bus you need to check if it goes the Uribia or if you have to catch another small 'buseta' (which shouldn't be a problem either).

 From Uribia you can organise a jeep or other form of transport to take you on to Cabo de la Vela.
 The journey time depends on the adequacy of the transport you have, so choose well!
 You should be looking at a journey of between two to three hours.

-The beach itself is average (see photo, right).
+The beach itself is decent, if unspectacular.
 Seaweed collects in the shallows, but once you get beyond that you can wade far out to sea before the water reaches your neck.

 Several kilometers west along the coast from Cabo de la Vela lies the small town of Manaure, home to large salt mines which produce the majority of the salt consumed in Colombia.

 As well as the attraction of the mines, visitors also come to see the large groups of flamingoes that flock to these parts.

 You can reach Manaure from Riohacha to the west or from Maicao to the south east via Uribia.

 A typical salt mine at Manaure